crWerner/fieldsimr/README.md

 # FieldSimR

-**FieldSimR** is an R package to enable simulation plot data in field trials for multiple traits across multiple environments.
+**FieldSimR** is an R package to enable simulation of plot data in field trials for multiple traits across multiple environments.
 Its core function generates plot errors comprising
 1) a spatially correlated error term,
 2) a random error term, and
 3) an extraneous error term.